Hal R. Smith: Career

 Four years after his illness forced him to the sidelines, Smith was able to appear in four games in July 1965 for the Pirates as a player-coach on an emergency basis, when Jim Pagliaroni, Del Crandall and Ozzie Virgil were injured.
 Smith started one game (July 1 against the Cardinals), and was a defensive replacement in his three remaining appearances, catching for 12 total innings.
 He then returned to the coaching ranks on Harry Walker's staff.

 In a seven-season career, Smith was a .258 hitter with 437 hits, including 63 doubles, eight triples and 23 home runs and 172 RBI in 570 games.
 As a catcher, he appeared in 548 games and recorded 2,810 putouts, 247 assists, and only 33 errors in 2,890 total chances for a .989 fielding percentage.

-From 1956 through 1961, Smith was one of two Hal Smiths catching in the Major League Baseball; the other, Harold Wayne Smith, played for the Kansas City Athletics (1956–59) and Pirates (1960–61).
+From 1956 through 1961, Smith was one of two Hal Smiths catching in Major League Baseball; the other, Harold Wayne Smith, played for the Kansas City Athletics (1956–59) and Pirates (1960–61).
 Since the Cardinals and Athletics were in two different leagues, the two did not play against each other until 1960, but they met for the first time in 1957 spring training.

 Smith is the subject of a biography, The Barling Darling: Hal Smith In American Baseball, written by Billy D. Higgins.

 In 2003, McCarver ranked Smith third on a list of the Cardinals' greatest catchers, praising the player's defensive skills.
 "He could really catch, with soft, pliable hands, and he could throw lasers.
 He was a lot like Jerry Grote on the Mets, who was the best defensive catcher I ever saw," McCarver said.
 "All pitchers loved Hal Smith."

+Personal life

 Smith was good friends with teammate Vinegar Bend Mizell.
 Both players lived in Florissant, Missouri, and would carpool to Busch Stadium together, often with Wally Moon.
 Smith and Mizell both attended Florissant Valley Baptist Church, going to the early service so they could make it to Busch Stadium in time for the games.
 They stayed close friends after their careers had ended.

 A United States Air Force veteran during the Korean War, Smith was buried at the Fort Smith National Cemetery.